-2. The Loan-to-Deposits ratio ('LtD') is a liquidity ratio, the calculation of which was revised and approved by the Board of Directors on 11 June 2013 with respect to the NBS Recommendation No 1/2012, Article III, where the LtD is defined as a ratio of provided loans to stable funds.
+2. The Loan-to-Deposits ratio ('LtD') is a liquidity ratio, the calculation of which was revised and approved by the Board of Directors on 11 June 2013 and it is defined as a ratio of provided loans to stable funds.
 Stable funds are defined as the sum of deposits from clients and public authorities and issued debt securities.
 The ratio should not exceed 110%.
-As at 31 December 2013 and 31 December 2012, ČSOB SR met the limit for LtD as required by the NBS.
+As at 31 December 2014 and 31 December 2013, ČSOB SR met this limit.